fsfgdyj/multi-class-brain-tumor-classification_CNN/README.md

 Pickle - To save and load binary files of our training data Scikit-Learn - Machine learning framework.
-We have used this for evaluating our Classifier and for cross-validation split Matplotlib - To visualize images, losses and accuracy Google Colab Drive - To mount Google Drive so we can perform storage and loading operations using it (Only available on Google Colab)
+We have used this for evaluating our Classifier and for cross-validation split Matplotlib - To visualize images, losses and accuracy
-The above mentioned libraries comes pre-installed and pre-configured with Google Colab.

 Install the required libraries on your computer using the pip package manager.